MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/authenticating-users-with-azure-ad-openid-connect.md

 # [Administration Sehll](#tab/adminshell) -->

-1. Set the `ClientServicesCredentialType` key value to `AccessControlService`.
+1. Set the `ClientServicesCredentialType` key to `AccessControlService`.

     ```powershell
     Set-NAVWebServerInstanceConfiguration -ServerInstance BC200 -KeyName ClientServicesCredentialType -KeyValue "AccessControlService"
     ```

-2. Set the `AadApplicationId` to the application (client) ID of the registered application for Business Central in Azure AD.
+2. Set the `AadApplicationId` key to the application (client) ID of the registered application for Business Central in Azure AD.

     ```powershell
     Set-NAVWebServerInstanceConfiguration -ServerInstance $BCServerInstanceName -KeyName AadApplicationId -KeyValue $AADApplicationId